-Martina Hund-Mejean is chief financial officer for Mastercard.
+Martina Hund-Mejean is the chief financial officer for Mastercard.
 In this position, she is responsible for corporate controller, tax, internal audit, investor relations, strategy, mergers and acquisitions, financial planning and analysis, treasury, risk management, global supply chain, business unit finance and regional finance activities.
-Ms. Hund-Mejean also sits on the company’s Management Committee.
+Martina also is a member of the company’s management committee.

 Prior to joining Mastercard in 2007, Martina served as senior vice president and treasurer of Tyco International Ltd. She joined Tyco in 2002 as part of its “new” management with responsibility for all areas of treasury, mergers, acquisitions and divestitures.
 During her tenure with Tyco, she executed $6 billion in financings in order to address Tyco’s 2002/2003 liquidity crisis.
 She also revamped the company’s capital structure, including debt reduction and share repurchase programs; introduced a new banking portfolio, including the 2007 separation of Tyco’s Healthcare and Electronics businesses.

 Prior to Tyco, she was senior vice president and treasurer of Lucent Technologies Inc. (now Alcatel-Lucent).
 In this positon, her responsibilities included capital markets, corporate finance, banking, credit and risk management and investor relations.
 From 1998 to 2000, Martina held a series of finance positions of increasing responsibility at General Motors Corporation, both in the United States and the United Kingdom, including the assistant treasurer post.
 She began her corporate career as a credit analyst at Dow Chemical in Frankfurt, Germany.